MattSokol79/Ops_Notes/Day2_provisioning/provisioning -starter-code/README.md

 **Running Tests**
 - Run `rake spec`
 - Initially, most of the tests will fail, the rest of the lecture was fixing the code so that tests pass/task for us to do

+**Objectives**
+- Run lots of tests
+- Understood what they are testing
+- Solved all of the failing tests

+**Know how to:**
+- Provision your mahcine with:
+  - Code
+  - Instructions